 - If the last password attempt fails the app deletes all its data.
 Truly secure data must not ever fall into the wrong hands, and this is the last resort for keeping it protected.

 Brute force attacks are a very real problem.
 There are many password cracking tools out there for legitimate penetration testing reasons.
-Hackers are taking them and refining them all the time to develop new programs to make it easier, such as Hatch:
+Hackers are taking them and refining them all the time to develop new programs to make it easier, such as Hashcat:

-A truly encrypted phone, such as one with security features like Sky ECC, will not only encrypt data on the phone, but also protect it from brute force attacks.
+A truly encrypted phone, such as one with security features like SKY ECC, will not only encrypt data on the phone, but also protect it from brute force attacks.
 Encryption is meaningless if an attacker can get around it with a password cracker.

 2: Secure chat app